mapbox/rio-merge-rgba/README.md

 ### Why not improve rio merge

 I tried but the speed advantage comes from avoiding masked reads.
-Once we improve the efficiency of masked reads or invent another mechanism for handling nodata masks that is more efficient, we can the windowed approach [back into rasterio](https://github.com/mapbox/rasterio/issues/507)
+Once we improve the efficiency of masked reads or invent another mechanism for handling nodata masks that is more efficient, we can pull the windowed approach [back into rasterio](https://github.com/mapbox/rasterio/issues/507)

 ### Benchmarks